Early English Mitre Planes, Part I: Christopher Gabriel, John Sym, Early Plane Irons & c.

 The collector notified me of a very similar mitre plane that came to auction, that he believes was made by the same planemaker, which has many similar features.
 This plane had incorrect infills and hardware, which I have tried to resolve using the other early mitre as an example.
 The large front and rear screw holes did not have a countersink, so the original screws would have either been cheeseheads, or finial screws.

-Pre-Gabriel Mitre plane, left side.
+Pre-Gabriel mitre plane, right rear side.

 Early English mitre plane in gunmetal with earlier type bridge.